rikrd/web_research/07-supervision.md

 ## Supervision

-### PhD Theses
+### PhD Theses Supervision

+- **S. Cuervo** – *Deep learning for speech perception* (2022–present)
+  100% supervision
+  AI for speech and language perception

-- **S. Baroudi** (2023–present) – *Joint speech diarization and separation*.
-AI for joint speech separation and diarization.
+- **S. Baroudi** – *Joint speech diarization and separation* (2023–present)
+  40% supervision
+  AI for joint speech separation and diarization

-- **A. Balleroy** (2023–present) – *Large-scale exploratory modeling of early language acquisition*.
-AI for speech and cognition.
+- **A. Balleroy** – *Large-scale exploratory modeling of early language acquisition* (2023–present)
+  33% supervision
-- **S. Cuervo** (2022–present) – *Deep learning for speech perception*.
-AI for speech and language perception.
+  AI for speech and cognition

-- **J. Cauzinilles** (2022–present) – *Self-supervised representation learning of primate vocalizations, from analysis to synthesis*.
-AI for bioacoustics and speech.
+- **J. Cauzinille** – *Self-supervised representation learning of primate vocalizations, from analysis to synthesis* (2022–present)
+  33% supervision
+  AI for bioacoustics and speech

-- **C. Boittiaux** (2020–2023) – *Visual localisation for long-term monitoring of the deep sea*.
-Underwater computer vision.
+- **C. Boittiaux** – *Visual localisation for long-term monitoring of the deep sea* (2020–2023)
+  25% supervision
+  Underwater computer vision

-- **P. Best** (2019–2022) – *Intelligent bioacoustics for real-time prediction, detection and underwater surveillance of wildlife and risk management with maritime traffic*.
-AI for underwater multichannel bioacoustic data.
+- **P. Best** – *Intelligent bioacoustics for real-time prediction, detection and underwater surveillance of wildlife and manage the risk of collision with maritime traffic* (2019–2022)
+  33% supervision
+  AI for underwater multichannel bioacoustic data

-- **G. Sanchez** (2018–2022) – *Video characterisation algorithms for automatic indexing of audiovisual content*.
-Audio-visual scene analysis and self-supervised learning.
+- **G. Sanchez** – *Study and development of video characterisation algorithms.
+Application to the automatic indexing of audiovisual content.* (2018–2022)
+  33% supervision
+  Audio-visual scene analysis and self-supervised learning

-- **M. Ferrari** (2017–2020) – *Bio-inspired sonar based on a complete transmission-propagation-reception chain*.
-Multichannel and multimodal underwater bioacoustics.
+- **M. Ferrari** – *Study of bio-inspired sonar based on the modelling of a complete transmission-propagation-reception chain.
+Validation on sperm whales* (2017–2020)
+  33% supervision
+  Multichannel and multimodal underwater bioacoustics

 ### Master Theses
 - **B. Aydin** (2025, 33%) – *Zero-Shot and Few-Shot Classification using Marine Mammals Sound*.
 Bioacoustics.